MartianZoo/solarnet/README.md

 * It's not polished enough for anyone to "just use" -- not even close!
 But if you're intrepid I could really use your help to *get* it into that state.
 If you're not in a "roll up your sleeves, dig in, ask questions" mode, you *will* find it frustrating.
 Sorry!

-* Card behaviors etc. are written in a language called Pets that closely resembles the game's existing iconographic language.
-These strings are ALL the game engine needs to know about a card in order to play it correctly.
-Examples:
+* The unique behavior of a card, milestone, map area, colony tile, etc. is written in a language called Pets.
+These strings are ALL the game engine needs to know about a card (etc.) in order to play it correctly.
+Some examples:

 | Class             | Example Pets syntax                                         |
 |-------------------|-------------------------------------------------------------|